-National Water Week is an awareness campaign by the DWS.
+The National Water Week is an awareness campaign by the DWS.
 It serves as a powerful campaign mechanism reiterating the value of water, the need for sustainable management of this scarce resource and the role water plays in eradicating poverty and underdevelopment in South Africa.

-The campaign seeks to continue building on ongoing awareness creation within the broader South African community.
+The campaign seeks to continue building on the ongoing awareness creation within the broader South African community.

 This awareness creation is coupled with the responsibility that every citizen must take in ensuring the integrity of South Africa's water resources and its efficient use.

-The National Water Week campaign for 2021 took place from 15 to 22 March.
-The event focused on educating the public about their responsibility in water conservation initiatives, raising awareness around the need to protect and conserve the country's water resources.
+The 2020 National Water Week took place from 16-22 March.
+The event focused public attention on the importance of water, raising awareness on the use, management, conservation and protection of water resources.